-Moved: Mr Nic Dewar Seconded: Mr Kris Brown

-That the minutes of the Bush Fire Advisory meeting held on 8 December 2020 be confirmed as a true and correct record of that meeting, subject to the following amendment:
+RECOMMENDATION / COMMITTEE DECISION Minute No: BFAC.240 Moved: Mr Nic Dewar Seconded: Mr Kris Brown That the minutes of the Bush Fire Advisory meeting held on 8 December 2020 be confirmed as a true and correct record of that meeting, subject to the following amendment: • The inclusion of the time that Mr Chris Marris and Mr Neil Diamond

-The inclusion of the time that Mr Chris Marris and Mr Neil Diamond left and returned to the meeting as a result of their financial interest in agenda item 7.1 - Two Year Tern for Leadership Positions.
+Ine inclusion of the finite final wir Chils wants and wir Neir Diamona left and returned to the meeting as a result of their financial interest in agenda item 7.1 - Two Year Tern for Leadership Positions.

-COMMITTEE REPORTS
+6. COMMITTEE REPORTS